GoATTeam/GoAT/Shacham-Waters/README.md

 # Shacham-Waters PoRet

-> Install script at ../scripts/install/install-pbc.sh
+Installation instructions:

+> sudo apt install gcc make libsodium-dev
+> bash scripts/install/install-pbc.sh
+> bash scripts/install/install-roughtime.sh (Optional.
+Needed only if a Roughtime anchor is being used.)

-The default curve is `g149.param`.
+The default curve used in GoAT is `g149.param`.
 Some other curves copied from PBC libary can be found inside the `param` folder.

 Most binaries provide a list of command-line options with the `-h` flag.